 Committed to careful financial stewardship with the full transparency and accountability that our residents deserve.
 We maintain a balanced budget and have obtained millions in grant dollars to stretch our local tax dollars further.
 We strive to keep local taxes low.

 - Continue to make local investments and work with state and federal elected officials to obtain funding for major transportation projects to improve traffic circulation and alleviate traffic congestion.
-The First Street Bypass has been completed, and the widening of State Avenue between 100th and 104th Street NE is currently in process.
-Future projects fully funded and scheduled for construction between 2023 and 2030 include:

 - a new I-5 interchange at 156th Street NE (scheduled completion by 2031), and

 - Community Transit SWIFT Line, bringing bus rapid transit to Marysville (scheduled completion 2027).